GoogleCloudPlatform/psq/readme.md

  * The function is importable by the worker.
 This means the ``__module__`` that the funciton lives in must be importable.
 Notably, you can't enqueue functions that are declared in the __main__ module - such as tasks defined in a file that is run directly with ``python`` or via the interactive interpreter.
  * The worker and the applications queueing tasks must share exactly the same source code.
  * The function can't depend on global context such as global variables, current_request, etc. Pass any needed context into the worker at queue time.

+### Delivery guarantees

+Pub/sub guarantees your tasks will be delivered to the workers, but ``psq`` doesn't presently guarantee that a task completes execution or exactly-once semantics, though it does allow you to provide your own mechanisms for this.
+This is similar to Celery's [default](http://celery.readthedocs.org/en/latest/faq.html#faq-acks-late-vs-retry) configuration.

+Task completion guarantees can be provided via late ack support.
+Late ack is possible with Cloud Pub/sub, but it currently not implemented in this library.
+See [contributing.md](CONTRIBUTING.md).

+There are many approaches for exactly-once semantics, such as distributed locks.
+This is possible in systems such as [zookeeper](http://zookeeper.apache.org/doc/r3.1.2/recipes.html#sc_recipes_Locks) and [redis](http://redis.io/topics/distlock).

 ## Running a worker